€595,000 for 41-acres at the former 'Lisheen Mines'

-Last featured on these pages in the edition of the 19th of November last, a 41-acre residential holding that was part of the now-closed Lisheen Mines in South Tipperary went under the virtual hammer in an online auction on November 26.
+Last featured on these pages in the edition of November 19 last, a 41-acre residential holding that was part of the now-closed Lisheen Mines in South Tipperary went under the virtual hammer in an online auction on November 26.

 The property represented the best of the circa 1,000 acres of land that the mining company is currently in the process of selling, according to auctioneer Robert Wilson of Knight Frank.